 Anime and Manga

-- In Cowboy Bebop Jet is occasionally asked why he got a prosthetic arm instead of a cloned arm.
+- The trope is implied to be in use in Cowboy Bebop, as Jet is occasionally asked why he got a prosthetic arm instead of a cloned arm.

 - This is possible in the Ghost in the Shell universe (although natural organ transplants are still used and some people opt for cybernetic organs).
 A company in the first season of Ghost in the Shell: Stand Alone Complex grows cloned organs in genetically engineered pigs for its clients as a combined insurance policy (since you can have the organs implanted in you if there's an accident) and investment (since you can opt to sell your unused cloned organs).